 The voice was distant and unrecognizable in his small amount of consciousness left; he tried to get to his feet but could barely move.
-He heard the stranger speaking, small footsteps shuffling to where he laid on the ground.
+He heard the stranger speaking, small footsteps shuffling to where he lay on the ground.
 The attacker's foot was suddenly underneath him, flipping Link over onto his back.

 The dizziness returned, and he looked up at the highwayman with blurred vision.
 Its face appeared heart-shaped, spikes coming from its top and bottom.
 Whoever it was, the assailant wasn't very tall, boasting old, frayed clothing.
 A large, witch-like straw hat adorned its head.
 Link's vision cleared as the person - if it was a human - rummaged through the items on his belt.
 Link smiled to himself when he remembered that he'd put most of his belongings on his horse.
 The only two things he had on his belt were his Deku nuts and his...

 Something was removed from a pocket, and the thief waddled away.

 "Ooh, ooh!
 What a pretty ocarina.
 Hey, Skull Kid, lemme touch it!
 I wanna see!"